Eviction notices from private landlords

 eviction by bailiffs

-If your landlord or agent does not follow the legal process it could be an illegal eviction.
+If your landlord or agent does not follow these steps it could be an illegal eviction.

 Your landlord must give you a valid notice

-You should get a legal notice in writing even if you do not have a written tenancy agreement.
+You should get a written notice even if you do not have a written tenancy agreement.

 Section 8 notices

-Your landlord needs a legal reason or 'ground' to use this type of notice.
+Your landlord needs a legal reason called a 'ground' to use this type of notice.
 They have to prove the ground at a court hearing.

-The most common reason for a private landlord to use a section 8 notice is rent arrears.
+The most common reason for a section 8 notice is rent arrears.

-You can also be given a section 8 notice for other reasons, for example, antisocial behaviour.
+You can also get a section 8 notice for other reasons.
+For example, if your landlord wants to:

 Notice to quit

-A notice to quit is used to end some less common types of tenancy or occupancy agreements.
+A notice to quit is used to end some less common types of tenancy.

 The most common situations where you might get a notice to quit are: